India–Russia relations: Military relations

 Indian and Russian soldiers training during the Indra 2015 counter-terrorism exercise.

 The Soviet Union was an important supplier of defence equipment for several decades, and this role has been inherited by the Russian Federation.
-Between 2012 and 2016, Russia accounts for 68% of India's defense imports, and India and Russia have deepened their Make in India defence manufacturing cooperation by signing agreements for the construction of naval frigates, KA-226T twin-engine utility helicopters (joint venture (JV) to make 60 in Russia and 140 in India), Brahmos cruise missile (JV with 50.5% India and 49.5% Russia).
+Between 2012 and 2016, Russia accounts for 68% of India's defence imports, and India and Russia have deepened their Make in India defence manufacturing cooperation by signing agreements for the construction of naval frigates, KA-226T twin-engine utility helicopters (joint venture (JV) to make 60 in Russia and 140 in India), Brahmos cruise missile (JV with 50.5% India and 49.5% Russia).
 Between 2013 and 2018, Russia accounted for 62% of arms sales to India.
 According to the SIPRI, Russia was the largest supplier of arms to India in both 2013–17 and 2018–22, but its share of total Indian arms imports fell from 64% to 45% while France emerged as the second largest supplier between 2018 and 2022.